 Drum roll, please!
 At long last, I am happy to announce the upcoming arrival of my new book, My Father is the Gardener.
-Pre-orders through my publisher, BRIT Press, begin today, September 1st, and the book will be released November 26th.
-Join me that day, the Saturday after Thanksgiving, at the Fort Worth Botanic Garden gift shop for book signing and celebrating God’s Word in the garden!
+Order now through my publisher, BRIT Press; by great surprise books are available from our printer ahead of schedule, and orders are shipping out now.
+Join me November 26th, the Saturday after Thanksgiving, at the Fort Worth Botanic Garden gift shop for holiday book signing and celebrating God’s Word in the garden!

 My Father is the Gardener features devotional essays on gardening themes and plants of the Bible, beautifully crafted with original artwork, mesmerizing macrophotography, and classic botanical illustrations to bring you pleasing-to-the-eye pages that are sure to delight!
 The book invites you to tag along with the Lord in His gardening work—preparing the soil, planting, watering, cultivating, composting—and discover that gardening provides a logic and poetry essential to growing a deeper communion with God and His Word.